-Data output / data extraction Velocity, pressure, cuboids and other information can be extracted from the lattice using predefined functors.
-All they need to know is a SuperLattice and converter; if dimensions are wanted.
+Velocity, pressure and other information can be extracted from the lattice using predefined functors, see Listing 9.1.
+All they need to know is a SuperLatticeXD and an LBconverter - if dimension or physical units are wanted.

-Listing 8.1: Code example for calculating velocity and pressure using functors.
+Listing 9.1: Code example for calculating velocity and pressure using functors.